nv-adlr/nv-adlr.github.io/_projects/waveglow.md

 audio quality as good as the best publicly available WaveNet implementation.

-Below we provide real samples and synthesized samples using our WaveGlow model, Griffim-Lim and an open source [WaveNet implementation].
+Below we provide real samples and synthesized samples using our WaveGlow model, Griffin-Lim and an open source [WaveNet implementation].

 [paper]: arxiv.org